DOAGenesys/LLMIntentPerformance/README.md

 2. Prepare your `intent_classification_dataset.json` file with the required structure.
 3. Run the script:
    ```
-   python nlu_intent_classification.py
+   python LLM_intent_performance.py
    ```
-4. The script will generate two output files:
+4. The script will generate one output file:
    - `intent_classification_results.json`: Contains all classification results and performance metrics.
-   - `intent_classification_fails.json`: Contains only the failed classifications.

-## Notes

-- The script is designed to handle large datasets efficiently through batch processing.
-- It provides a comprehensive comparison between OpenAI and Anthropic models for NLU intent classification tasks.
-- The failed classifications output can be particularly useful for error analysis and improving the classification system.